leonr678/Personal-Portfolio/README.md

 # Personal-Portfolio

-My portfolio with a showcase of projects written in HTML and CSS.
+My portfolio with a showcase of my projects, ranging from mobile apps to PC video games.
+The website was written in HTML and CSS.

 # Usage